AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 After completing these steps you should see that the `Luma Tutorial Launch` profile is set up with 1 admin.
 ![Launch profile created](assets/adminconsole-launch-profileCreated.png)

-## Configure the Experience Platform product profile
+## Configure Experience Platform product profile

 Now that you are an admin of the `Luma Tutorial Platform` product profile you can configure the services, permission, and roles you will need to complete the tutorial.